corda/corda/docs/source/transaction-data-types.rst

 Contract State
 --------------

-A Corda contract is composed of three parts; the executable code, the legal prose, and the state object that represents the details of the contract.
+A Corda contract is composed of three parts; the executable code, the legal prose, and the state objects that represent the details of the contract (see :doc:`data-model` for further detail).
 States essentially convert the generic template (code and legal prose) into a specific instance.
 In a ``WireTransaction``, outputs are provided as ``ContractState`` implementations, while the inputs are references to the outputs of a previous transaction.
 These references are then stored as ``StateRef`` objects, which are converted to ``StateAndRef`` on demand.